Abhishekvrshny/abhishekvrshny.github.io/_posts/2020-08-02-dns-aware-persistent-connections.markdown

 1. DNS aware persistent connectoons is a common topic raised at multiple places.
 2. There is no standard client-side implementation to handle this.
 3. Envoy's `strict DNS` pattern falls closer to a DNS-aware client for persistent connections, but it's not advisable to be used.
-3. The only available client-side solutions are to use time bound or number of requests bound persistent connections available in some languages or frameworks.
+4. The only available client-side solutions are to use time bound or number of requests bound persistent connections available in some languages or frameworks.
-4. The server is always in best position to decide if it needs to terminate existing connections or not and should ideally do it that way.

 **Your comments are welcome**